Thailand Family Tour (Oct to April)

 Jungles and Islands

-An escorted, 2-week Thailand family tour, ‘Jungles and Islands’, offers spectacular sights, stunning landscapes, a wide range of activities and plenty of great food and friendly people.
+Our escorted, 2-week Thailand family tour, ‘Jungles and Islands’, offers spectacular sights, stunning landscapes, a wide range of activities and plenty of great food and friendly people.
 This exploration of some of the well known – as well as some of the lesser visited – highlights of western and southern Thailand makes an ideal tour for all ages and every member of the family.

 Visit the famous sights and ‘behind the scenes’ of Thailand’s fascinating, bustling capital, Bangkok and explore its canals and local markets.
-Canoeing down the famous River Kwai, hiking along the route of Kanchanaburi’s historic ‘Death Railway’, travelling by boat through the lush rain-forest of spectacular Khao Sok National Park, snorkelling on coral reefs and lazing on unspoilt beaches are just some of the highlights you’ll experience on this fantastic introduction to the real – off the beaten track – Thailand.
+Canoeing down the famous River Kwai, hiking along the route of Kanchanaburi’s historic ‘Death Railway’, travelling by boat through the lush rain-forest of spectacular Khao Sok National Park, snorkelling on coral reefs and lazing on unspoilt beaches are just some of the highlights you’ll experience on this fantastic introduction to authentic – off the beaten track – Thailand.

 Note, this is a private family tour without scheduled departure dates and therefore can be organised at any period to suit your family.
 The price is based on a family of 4 sharing two twin/double rooms.
 Flights are extra and vary according to the season.
 Please ask for our most competitive quote.